ALifeLivedFully/ALifeLivedFully.com/README.md

 ## Notes
 - The buttons are made using [Buttons.Github.io](https://buttons.github.io/), the script is loaded using [This file](layouts/partials/hooks/head-end/github-button.html)
-- Config files located in `config/_default/`, lets copy them into one folder for each enviroment perhaps
+- Config files located in `config/_default/`, lets copy them into one folder for each enviroment perhaps?
 -

 ## Site design